-Similarly, it’s also common for eCommerce websites to contain boilerplates which can also be taken by Google as a duplicate content.
+Similarly, it’s also common for eCommerce websites to contain boilerplates which can also be taken by Google as duplicate content.
 Now don’t let this trend deter you from using content in multiple ways.
-You will do just fine if you can keep the content length shorter below 50 words.
+You will do just fine if you can keep the content length shorter than 50 words.

-While setting up the site architecture of your eCommerce site, it’s good to know a thing or two about the role link authority and its distribution plays in site’s ranking.
-For example, product and category pages comprise the most amount of link authority on your site.
-It’s this level of authority that gives your pages the much-needed visibility in search results.
+While setting up the site architecture of your eCommerce site, it’s good to know a thing or two about the role link authority and its distribution play in the site’s ranking.
+For instance, product and category pages comprise the most amount of link authority on your site.
+It’s this level of authority that gives your pages much-needed visibility in search results.
 Not to mention it helps Google index your pages more efficiently.

 Streamlined site architecture and navigation make visitors stay longer on your site.
 It allows visitors to find the products in just a couple of clicks.
-Let’s look at how you’d ideally want your architecture to look like:
+Let’s look at how you’d ideally want your architecture to look:

 A visitor lands on your website and spots the ‘men’ section in the menu:

-With a single click on Men tab, the menu collapses to reveal different sections and the visitor spots, Nike, in the brand section:
+With a single click on Men tab, the menu collapses to reveal different sections and the visitor spots “Clothing” in the drop-down menu:

-Clicking on “Nike” take the visitor to a detailed category page as seen in the screenshot below:
+Clicking on “Clothing” takes the visitor to a detailed category page:

 With just two clicks, the visitor reached where they wanted to.

-As we touched on in the site architecture part above, it’s massively important that key pages on your website lie just a couple of pages away.
-Making products available within just a few clicks away will certainly make for a greater user experience.
-However, things are not quite the same when you have a bigger eCommerce platform.
+As we touched on in the site architecture part above, it’s massively important that key pages on your website lie just a couple of redirects away.
+Making products available within just a few clicks will certainly make for a greater user experience.
+However, things are not quite that easy when you have a bigger eCommerce platform.

 So, finally, you’ve fixed everything technical and given the finishing touches to the design.
 You have even spent lots of time setting up the site architecture the right way.
-All this hard work but very little to show for in the name of actual results.
-Users are visiting your eCommerce platform but they simply do not take the desired action on your website.
+All this hard work but very little to show for it in the form of actual results.
+Users are visiting your eCommerce platform but they simply don't take the desired action on your website.

 So what stops your visitors from adding those products to the shopping cart?
 Well, have you paid attention to the quality of the Call To Action (CTA) you have included on your pages?
 Perhaps, that’s where the problem lies.
 The appeal of your CTA can make or break your eCommerce SEO efforts.
 You have come this far to make things work, so might as well travel that extra mile to craft some eye-catching CTAs for your site.

-One cannot emphasise enough the vital role colour plays in influencing buyer’s decision making on landing.
+One cannot emphasise enough the vital role colour plays in influencing buyers’ decision-making on landing.
 When implemented well with contrasting colour schemes, you will instantly start to see improvement in your conversion rate.
-The idea is to envelop your CTA with contrasting colours so that it really stands out against everything else in the background.
+The idea is to envelop your CTA with contrasting colours so that it stands out against everything else in the background.